Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I'm an example of somebody who moved from California who is a Republican.

-I might not always vote for a Republican, but I'm never ever in my life ever going to vote for another Democrat.
+I might not always vote for a Republican, but I'm never, ever in my life, ever going to vote for another Democrat.

-Wade is the precedent until that.
+Wade as the precedent until that.

-Uh I would be willing to consider that candidate, but that candidate is is I have a better chance of starting for the Los Angeles Lakers at center than that politician ever to come into fruition.
+I would be willing to consider that candidate, but that candidate is I have a better chance of starting for the Los Angeles Lakers at center than that politician ever to come into fruition.

-The Democrats are so far left, the Republicans are so far right.
+The Republicans are so far right.

-There are some moderates left in the Republican Party, which is the only reason why I'm just voting straight Republican, because there's some moderates still.
+There are some moderates left in the Republican Party, which is the only reason why I'm just voting straight Republican because there's some moderates still.

 Right.